CS23I1065/VLM/README.md

-# 🚀 Anomaly description from a rover using VLM
+# 🚀 Anomaly description from a rover images using VLM

 This project automates the process of identifying visual anomalies from Mars-like terrain images using a Vision-Language Model (VLM) and generates a clean PDF report using FPDF.